templates-collective/starter-vite-vue3/README.md

 ### Clone to local

-If you prefer to do it manually with the cleaner git history
+If you prefer to do it manually with the cleaner git history.

 ```bash
 npx degit kaivanwong/opuntia opuntia-app